 A target feature contains a join feature if the join feature is a subset of the target feature, with intersecting interiors.
 If the join feature is on the boundary and intersects the interior, the target feature contains the joined feature.
 If the join feature is only on the boundary (and not the interior), the target feature does not contain the joined feature.

-This is the inverse of the operator Within.
+This is the inverse of the Within operator.

 The target features in green are highlighted with red when they contain the purple features.